-Cigarette smoke boosts virulence in Staphylococcus aureusNovember 8th, 2012 in Diseases, Conditions, Syndromes /
+Cigarette smoke boosts virulence in Staphylococcus aureusNovember 8, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Exposure to cigarette smoke has long been associated with increased frequency of respiratory infections—which are harder to treat in smoke-exposed people than in those who lack such exposures.
 Now Ritwij Kulkarni of Columbia University, New York, NY, and colleagues show that cigarette smoke actually boosts virulence of Staphylococcus aureus bacteria.
 Their study appears in the November 2012 issue of the journal Infection and Immunity.